mrjonstrong/mrjonstrong.github.io/_posts/World-Password-Day.md

 If you want to see how you might have been impcated then check out [have i been pwned](https://haveibeenpwned.com/).

-### Password managers
+## Password managers

 A password manager allows you to store a different password for every site, so if one is comprimised the rest aren't.
 As you dont need to remember the paswords they can be as long and complex as you like, making them hard to crack or guess.
+Another benefit of using a password manager is that if someone tricks you into visiting a fake login page, your password manager won't autofill your credentials.
+So in short it will defend you aginst the most common ways of having your account comprimisd.

 It is also quicker and easier to login to sites and apps with a password maanger.

 But now we are storing all our passwords in one place, what if the password manager is comprimised?
 Yes that would be a problem, but if we use the same password on each of the 100 sites and one site is comprimised then all of them are.
 And that situation is more likely.
 Now you only need to remember one password for your password manager, and so you can make it much harder to guess or crack, and it won't be used anywhere else.
 Also, unlike most of those 100 sites, the password managers allow two-factor authentication and are focused on protecting themselves.

-Another benefit of using a password manager is that if someone tricks you into visiting a fake login page, your password manager won't autofill your credentials.

-### Strong passwords
+## Strong passwords

 When you register on a site and set a password, generally that password is not just stored in the clear.
 Otherwise, anyone with access to the list could know everyone's passwords and use them.
 Given when you login, the site needs to compare what you entered with the password it already has on file, that would mean the site has access to the list.